rajeshwari269/RuRalReTreats/README.md

 ## Getting Started for Contributors 🧑🏻‍💻

-We welcome contributions to HackerZGuide!
+We welcome contributions !
 Follow the steps below to get started:

 1. **Fork the Repository**